wp-cli/handbook/commands/plugin.md

 # wp plugin

-Manages site plugins, including installs, activations, and updates.
+Manages plugins, including installs, activations, and updates.

-See the WordPress [Plugin Handbook](https://developer.wordpress.org/plugins/) developer resource.
+See the WordPress [Plugin Handbook](https://developer.wordpress.org/plugins/) developer resource for more information on plugins.

 ### EXAMPLES